Wytamma/GISAIDR/README.md

 ## Errors

 GISAIDR relies on the custom selection interface of [gisaid.org](https://www.gisaid.org/).
 If GISAIDR is giving you errors, first check that it is not gisaid.org producing these errors.
 We can't do anything to fix errors with gisaid.org.

+If you have an epiflu account i.e. you were using GISAID before COVID-19 you may have issues logging in in as GISAID may default you to the epiflu database.

 ## Updating
 When updating GISAIDR run `detach("package:GISAIDR", unload=TRUE)` first to ensure the update is applied.